News Blog

 Setting up a pension after a pension sharing order is not just about moving money; it’s an opportunity to reassess your long-term goals, align your investments, and establish a secure foundation for the future.
 By understanding the steps involved and seeking expert guidance, you can make confident decisions that help you achieve lasting financial stability.

-A pension sharing order is a legal mechanism used during divorce settlements in the UK to divide pension assets between spouses.
+A pension share order is a legal mechanism used during divorce settlements in the UK to divide pension assets between spouses.
 Often seen as a cornerstone of financial fairness, this order ensures that pensions—sometimes the most valuable asset after the family home—are considered alongside other financial resources when splitting marital wealth.

 When a pension sharing order is granted, it transfers a specified percentage of one party’s pension pot into the other spouse’s name.
 This process creates financial independence for both parties, enabling each person to manage their share according to their individual goals.
 However, the transfer isn’t automatic; the recipient must take proactive steps to establish a new pension scheme or incorporate the share into an existing one.